ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 Later whenever we mention that you should set an environment variable, besides of running the `export` command in your current terminal instance, make sure to add this `export` to your shell profile (ex. `.zshrc`, `.bashrc`, `.bash_profile` ).

+### Flutter & Xcode version

+At the time of writing this app, Flutter was at version `1.22.5` and XCode at `12.3`.
+Codemagic allows setting those versions in the YAML configuration, so nothing should change for your CI.
+However, on your local machine you may experience issues building the app if there were significant breaking changes in Flutter or XCode versions.

 # Forking the repository

 To copy the repository to your account, press the **Fork** button in the top right corner of the repository.
 After a while it should be visible as one of yours repositories.